Naifcx47350/Nc4-gacha-fetch/README.md

 ./install.ps1 2 -InstallModules -InstallTools
 ```

-The coloured line with git branch, timing, RAM and the rest. **No logo rolls** - whatever appears when you open a tab today keeps appearing, including nothing at all.
+The coloured line with git branch, timing, RAM, and the rest. **No logo rolls** - whatever appears when you open a tab today keeps appearing, including nothing at all.

 Best if you like your current startup screen, or don't want a picture every time. → [details](powershell/prompt/README.md)